 Users cannot sync files locally across a LAN, but they do include fantastic ancillary features such as the ability to prioritize file transfers, moderate backup mechanisms, and fast servers.

 Other Reasons Why We Like SugarSync

+They are a clear leader in the cloud storage industry.
 If you want to get a feel for their service before paying a subscription, they do offer a 90 day 5GB option.

 SugarSync makes it a snap to share and sync data across an unlimited number of devices.

+Owned by Citrix Systems, ShareFile is a secure enterprise-level file syncing and sharing service.
+It allows users to choose where to store documents and files securely.
 Just about every business has heard of Citrix at one point in time or another, and they have a reputation for developing high-quality business-class services.

 Furthermore, their service integrates with other services such as Active Directory and SSO.

+There’s never been a better time for companies to take advantage of cloud services.
 In fact, several years ago, there wasn’t as much competition and as large of a selection of cloud storage services, that streamline their service for professional use as there is today.

 Not only will cloud storage help add functionality and value to a company, in the form of enhanced productivity and mobility, but it will also contribute to saving tremendous amounts of money.
 If you want to try out a service before buying it, many providers offer a free trial in some capacity.